Zach Veach: Star Mazda Championship

 Veach made his Star Mazda Championship debut for Andretti Autosport at Infineon Raceway in August 2011.
 He also competed in the series' season finale at Mazda Raceway Laguna Seca, where he finished third.
-He competed in the full season for Andretti Autosport in the #77 car in 2012, finishing tenth in points with a best finish of third at Lucas Oil Raceway at Indianapolis.
+He competed in the full season for Andretti Autosport in the No. 77 car in 2012, finishing tenth in points with a best finish of third at Lucas Oil Raceway at Indianapolis.

 Indy Lights

 Veach moved up to Indy Lights with Andretti Autosport in 2013.
 Veach led the most laps and finished on the podium in third at the Milwaukee Mile and won the pole at Auto Club Speedway on his way to seventh in points.
 He remained in the series and Andretti Autosport in 2014.
-He collected three wins and nine podiums in 14 races to end third in the standings behind Gabby Chaves and Jack Harvey.
+He collected three wins and nine podiums in fourteen races to end third in the standings behind Gabby Chaves and Jack Harvey.
 After sitting out of the 2015 season due to an injury which required hand surgery, Veach returned to Indy Lights in 2016 with Belardi Auto Racing.
-After a rough start, where he suffered a mechanical failure while dominating the first race in St. Petersburg, he went on to collect 3 wins as well as several podium finishes throughout the 18 race season.
+After a rough start, where he suffered a mechanical failure while dominating the first race in St. Petersburg, he went on to collect three wins as well as several podium finishes throughout the eighteen race season.

-Amazingly, during his Indy Lights racing career, Zach finished in the top 10 in 43 of the 44 races he competed in, or 97.73%.
+During his Indy Lights racing career, Veach finished in the top-ten in 43 of the 44 races he competed in, or 97.73%.

 IndyCar Series

 He made his IndyCar Series debut at the 2017 Honda Indy Grand Prix of Alabama as a last-minute replacement driver for the injured J. R. Hildebrand.
 Despite the short notice and a limited amount of time to become familiar with the car prior to the event, he managed to close the performance gap to teammate Spencer Pigot in each session, from 1.5 second behind in the first practice to 1.1 in the second, 0.8 in the third and just 0.5 in qualifying.
-Veach started 19th and ran as high as fourth in the race, after pitting off-sequence, before finishing in 19th place, the last car on the lead lap.
+Veach started nineteenth and ran as high as fourth in the race, after pitting off-sequence, before finishing in nineteenth place, the last car on the lead lap.

 Veach competed at the 2017 Indianapolis 500 for A. J. Foyt Enterprises, placing 26th, when he retired on lap 155 with mechanical issues.

 On September 11, 2017 it was announced that Veach had reached an agreement to drive Andretti Autosport's fourth IndyCar full-time for the 2018 IndyCar Series season.
-The contract is three years in length.
+The contract was three years in length.

 On September 23, 2020, Andretti Autosport announced that Veach would be leaving the team ahead of the Harvest GP.